 Probable cause is “whether, given all the circumstances …., there is a fair probability that contraband or evidence of a crime will be found in a particular place.”
 (Illinois v.
 Gates (1983) 462 U.S. 213).

-Reasonable suspicion is a sensible supposition that a crime has been, is being, or will be perpetrated.
+Reasonable suspicion is a sensible supposition that a crime has been, is being, or will be committed.
 It is a sensible certainty based on information or situations and is notified by the training and experience of a law enforcement officer.
 Reasonable suspicion is viewed as more than a supposition or instinct but less than probable cause.

 If you have any questions about your case, call Drunk Driving Defense Attorney directly.
 You will get a FREE DUI case review!